jm31-art/D3RIV-LVST-DIG1T/README.md

 ```

 Behavior
-- The script will request active volatility indices from the API, subscribe to ticks for each, and every 15 seconds print a list of symbols with their latest last-digit value.
+- The script requests active volatility indices from the API, subscribes to ticks for each, and every 15 seconds analyzes digit frequency patterns.
-- **Automatic Trading**: When enabled (after demo authorization), the bot will monitor signals during the display period.
-If the target symbol's last digit matches the target signal, it will automatically place up to NUM_TRADES "Digit Matches" contracts with the specified stake.
-Trading resets each cycle.
-- **Digit Frequency Analysis**: At the end of each cycle, the bot analyzes the frequency of each digit (0-9) across all samples during the display period.
-It highlights digits with 11.5%-14% occurrence as recommended for trading, helping you identify profitable patterns manually before configuring automatic trading.
+- **Autonomous Trading**: When enabled (after demo authorization), the bot analyzes digit frequencies during each cycle and automatically trades only on digits with probability above the threshold.
+Stake increases exponentially after every 10 wins, and trading stops when the target profit is achieved.
+- **Intelligent Risk Management**: No fixed stop-loss; only trades when probability ensures martingale recovery potential.
+Stake resets to initial amount on losses to avoid compounding risk.
+- **Real-time Profit Tracking**: Displays current profit, stake, and trading status in the web UI.
+Automatically stops when target profit is reached.

 Security & ethics
 - Do not use this tool to automate betting or circumvent platform safeguards.
 Ensure you comply with all platform rules and local laws.